 Before setting out and buying PC online, you must first identify your PC requirements.
-Understanding what the computer will be used for will allow you to buy a new unit at the right end of the scale.
+Understanding what the computer will be used for will allow you to buy a new unit in the right end of the scale.
 There is nothing worse than wanting to play some high-end games or do some advanced video editing to find out you didn’t get a powerful enough PC.

 What Will you Use the PC for?

 What will the new PC be used for? general web browsing?
 Gaming?
-What about the photo or video editing?
-These are all questions you need to ask yourself and most of the time your answers to these simple questions will dictate how much you need to spend, Here are just a few considerations you should think about before buying a new PC online or in the store.
+What about photo or video editing?
+These are all questions you need to ask yourself and most of time your answers to these simple questions will dictate how much you need to spend, Here are just a few considerations you should think about before buying a new PC online or in the store.

 General Daily Tasks